const-ae/ggsignif/paper/paper.md

 # Summary

-Research hypotheses often concern the difference between two groups and statistical tests provide indicators (e.g., *p*-values or Bayes factors) about the evidence for or against such differences.
-Our R package, `ggsignif` provides a quick way to visualize those pairwise indicators as an annotation in a plot, for example showing if a difference is statistically significant. `ggsignif` follows the principles of the grammar of graphics [@Wilkinson2012] and provides a new layer that can be added to plots made with the `ggplot2` package
+Research hypotheses are often concerned with the difference between two groups and statistical tests provide indicators (like *p*-values or Bayes factors) about the evidence for or against such differences.
+The R package, `ggsignif` provides a quick way to visualize such pairwise indicators as an annotation in a plot, for example showing if a difference is statistically significant. `ggsignif` follows the principles of the grammar of graphics [@Wilkinson2012] and provides a new layer that can be added to plots made with the `ggplot2` package